kopiro/homebridge-tapo-camera/README.md

 Add this configuration in the `platforms` key in your Homebridge configuration.

-- `__IP_ADDRESS__` is the IP address of the camera in your local network; as soon you have a bridge setup, you can also fully control the camera outisde your Home.
+- `__IP_ADDRESS__` is the IP address of the camera in your local network; as long you have a bridge setup, you can also fully control the camera outisde your Home.
 - `__PASSWORD__` is the password of your TAPO Cloud account, the username/email is not needed.
 - `__STREAM_USER__` and `__STREAM_PASSWORD__` are the credentials you set in Settings > Advanced Settings > Camera Account.